IBM/graph-db-insights/README.md

 ## 6. Flow of the notebook
 The notebook has been divided into various sections with each section performing a specific task on the OrientDB.
-* `Setup` which deals with the installation of the orientDB, importing the packages and libraries, adding the credentials of the files from object storage and loading them in the notebook for use.
+* `Setup` which deals with the installation of the OrientDB, importing the packages and libraries, adding the credentials of the files from object storage and loading them in the notebook for use.
 * `Utility Functions and Core functions` The utility functions are written to keep a check on the duplicacy as `IF NOT EXISTS` is only valid for creating the properties in the OrientDB.
 Unlike in SQL, `IF NOT EXISTS` doesn't work with `create class` or `insert` statements in OrientDB.
 The core functions are for operations performed over OrientDB.
 * `Insights and Visualization` which focuses on  performing various operations on and get insights from the OrientDB database.